Show Consideration for Others

 Stay on track.
 To ensure our parks and park connectors provide a safe and enjoyable experience for everyone, please note the types of devices permitted on various paths, and to abide by the safety guidelines and onsite signage.

 Show care and consideration when using our park facilities.
 The amenities, such as the open lawns, shelters and passageways, are meant for everyone.
 Help us keep our park facilities in pristine condition for all to enjoy.

 Keep noise levels low.
 Appreciate the sounds of nature and respect other park goers by keeping noise levels low.
 Only then can our parks and the peaceful silence of nature be fully enjoyed and appreciated by everyone.

 Be a responsible pet owner.
 In order to ensure a safe and enjoyable experience for all, kindly put your furry friends on leash and muzzle them if necessary.
 Most importantly, please take ownership and clean up after your pet.

 Look out for 'No Flying' signs in our parks and Nature Reserves.
-The flying of drones is allowed in most parks except for those areas which are designated as 'No Flying' zones by signs, e.g in the Singapore Botanic Gardens and the Nature Reserves.
+The flying of drones is not allowed in the areas listed here.
 For the safety of others and to protect our biodiversity, please fly your drones in a safe and responsible manner (see CAAS' website for more information).

 Help Conserve our Environment